-Google Analytics is a free web analytics service that gives you valuable information about where your website traffic is coming from and how it’s converting.
-Connecting it to your website is essential to improve the website, see what strategies are working, create better content for your readers and pinpoint sources that are bringing you the most visitors.
+Google Analytics is a free web analytics service that allows you to track visitors on your website and analyze their behavior.
+It provides valuable insights that help you improve your website, shape successful business and marketing strategies, create better content for your readers, and pinpoint sources that are bringing you the most traffic.

-In this tutorial, we will walk you through the necessary steps to add Google Analytics to your WordPress website by using two different methods, with a plugin or by adding the tracking code to the WordPress theme files.
+In this tutorial, we will walk you through the necessary steps to add Google Analytics to your WordPress website with two different methods, by using a plugin and by adding the tracking code to the WordPress theme files.

 Create a Google Analytics account